Barry Goldwater Jr.: Advocacy

 In the 1980 presidential election, Goldwater campaigned for Ronald Reagan, a family friend, who won the election against Jimmy Carter.
 Ahead of the 2003 recall election to replace Gray Davis as Governor of California, Goldwater supported Arnold Schwarzenegger, and had a public debate with President Reagan's son Ron Reagan.

 On November 16, 2007, Goldwater endorsed Republican presidential candidate Ron Paul of Texas for the GOP nomination in 2008.
 On January 5, 2008, Goldwater announced he would go to New Hampshire to campaign for Paul, after the latter's 10% showing in the Iowa caucuses two days earlier.
 Paul would garner 8% of the vote in New Hampshire.
 Goldwater also spoke in support of Paul at the Kansas GOP caucus.

 On September 4, 2008, a list of electors in Louisiana using the label "Louisiana Taxpayers Party" paid $500 and filed papers with the Secretary of State's office to get on the ballot.
 They were pledged to Paul for president and to Goldwater for vice president.
 The ticket received 9,368 votes in Louisiana, finishing third in the popular vote.

 In 2015, Goldwater was chairman of TUSK – Tell Utilities Solar won't be Killed – "that aims at pushing solar from a different perspective: a Republican one".
 The group favored net metering.
 In the same policy area, the Goldwater Institute, a non-profit political think tank which studies and publishes findings on public policies that align with the conservative values promoted by Goldwater's father, "sued to have [Arizona]'s renewable energy standards and tariffs throw[n] out in a move that would have slowed solar development to a crawl".
+The effort failed, The Arizona Corporation Committee with Barry's urging found a compromise from all interest parties.